HomeBlogCapability Statement

 • Visual hierarchy — section headers clearly distinct from body copy

-3 mistakes that kill CAPs
+The 3 mistakes that get CAPs binned

 1. Walls of text